 For starters, it’s important to realize that CBD (cannabidiol) is not psychoactive.
 This means it will not get your dog “high.”
 Although it is a compound found in cannabis and hemp, it does not have the same or even similar effects as THC (tetrahydrocannabinol), the compound found in marijuana that does have psychoactive effects.

 However, depending on how CBD is extracted, there may still be trace amounts of THC in certain CBD oils.
+If your dog has any kind of pain associated with inflammation, take a look at CBD oils, and other products for arthritic dogs.
 Always make sure you are buying a quality product with verifiable third-party lab results.
 This ensures that the CBD has less than the legal amount of .3% THC.
 You can also avoid the THC all together by purchasing a CBD isolate.

 2. CBD Reduces Anxiety In Dogs